 There are a number of ways to install SPDs (primary protection) to achieve the requirements of short bonding conductors as shown in Figure I.1.
 Five examples are provided below.
-The first example involves the collocation of services and the use of an MET, see 9.1.1.
-The second example involves the use of a combined utilities enclosure, see 9.2.2.
-The third example uses a reinforced concrete slab as a common bonding network (CBN), see 9.2.3.
-The fourth example involves the use of a buried ring conductor, see 9.2.4.
-The fifth example involves the use of an unburied ring conductor, see 9.2.5.
-If no suitable method can be found to achieve the required short bonding conductors or equivalent equipotential bonding, combination protection units may be required, see clause 10.
+The first example involves the co-location of services and the use of an MET, see clause 9.2.1.
+The second example/co-location involves the use of a combined utilities enclosure, see clause 9.2.2.
+The third example uses a reinforced concrete slab as a common bonding network (CBN), see clause 9.2.3.
+The fourth example involves the use of a buried ring conductor, see clause 9.2.4.
+The fifth example involves the use of an unburied ring conductor, see clause 9.2.5.
+If no suitable method can be found to achieve the required short bonding conductors or equivalent equipotential bonding, multiservice surge protective device (MSPDs) may be required, see clause 10.